John-Chen1223/JohnChen1223.github.io/_pages/about.md

   - /about.html
 ---

-I am now pursuing my M.S. degree from [Harbin Institute of Technology, Shenzhen](http://en.hitsz.edu.cn/), enrolled in Sept 2022, attending Provincial Key Laboratory of Aerospace Communication and Networking Technology, supervised by Prof. [Shaohua Wu](http://faculty.hitsz.edu.cn/wushaohua) and Prof. [Qinyu Zhang](https://faculty.hitsz.edu.cn/zhangqinyu).
+I am now pursuing my Ph.D. degree from [Harbin Institute of Technology, Shenzhen](http://en.hitsz.edu.cn/), enrolled in March 2025, attending Provincial Key Laboratory of Aerospace Communication and Networking Technology, supervised by Prof. [Shaohua Wu](http://faculty.hitsz.edu.cn/wushaohua) and Prof. [Qinyu Zhang](https://faculty.hitsz.edu.cn/zhangqinyu).
 My major is Information and Communication Engineering.
-Before that, I also graduated with a B.S.
-Degree in Communication Engineering from this university and was awarded postgraduate recommendation.
+Before that, I also graduated with M.S. and B.S. degree from this university.

 I am interested in wireless communications and networking, space communications, resource allocation and optimization, and intelligent communications.